CS417 Exam 3

 (c) The exact time of day obtained from local time servers.

-(d) A vector clock to enable each transaction to obtain a unique time stamp.
+(d) A vector clock to enable each transaction to obtain a unique time stamp. - Spanner addresses the problem of global time ordering by:

 (a) Allowing each transaction to get the precise time of day.